li33893/meta-analysis/readme.md

 ### 2. Single-zero dropout events in the acceptability analysis

-**Problem:** Four studies had zero dropout events in one arm: Fleming (2012), Ip (2016), Poppelaars (2016), and Smith (2015).
-These create single-zero cells in the 2 × 2 dropout tables.
+**Problem.** Some studies reported zero dropout events in one arm, creating single-zero cells in the 2 × 2 dropout table.

-**Why this is not a simple rare-event problem:** Dropout was not rare across the dataset as a whole.
-Several non-zero studies had substantial dropout rates, and some single-zero studies were not very small, including Ip et al. (2016) with 257 randomised participants and Poppelaars et al. (2016) with 102 randomised participants.
-The zero cells may therefore reflect study design, follow-up procedures, or reporting conventions rather than only random rarity.
+In the current dataset, the single-zero studies are Ip (2016), Poppelaars (2016), and Smith (2015).
+Dropout was not rare across the dataset as a whole, so this was treated as a zero-cell handling issue rather than a classical rare-event problem.

-**Resolution:** The primary acceptability analysis uses `meta::metabin()` with Mantel-Haenszel estimation and `MH.exact = TRUE`, retaining single-zero studies without applying an arbitrary continuity correction.
-A sensitivity analysis excluding the four single-zero studies is run alongside the primary analysis to check whether their inclusion materially changes the pooled estimate.
+**Resolution.** The primary acceptability analysis uses `meta::metabin()` with risk ratios, Mantel-Haenszel estimation, and `MH.exact = TRUE`.
+The random-effects estimate is reported with REML and Hartung-Knapp adjustment.

+Two sensitivity analyses are used to check whether the result depends on zero-cell handling:

+1. excluding the dynamically identified single-zero studies;
+2. re-running the model with inverse-variance pooling and the Cochrane-style continuity correction (`RR.Cochrane = TRUE`).

+An additional exploratory analysis uses Viechtbauer-Cheung influence diagnostics and a Baujat plot to examine whether any individual study contributes disproportionately to heterogeneity or to the pooled estimate.
+In the current run, O'Dea (2025) is examined separately as the influence-flagged study.

 ### 3. Cross-sheet joins return zero rows